 If a man divorces his wife for any reason other than her sexual immorality, he makes her commit adultery when she remarries.
 But if he divorces her for her sexual immorality, he doesn’t make her commit adultery when she remarries, because she doesn’t commit adultery when she remarries.

 Under this interpretation, a woman who is divorced for a reason other than her sexual immorality really remains married to her original husband in God’s sight.
 But, under this interpretation, a woman who is divorced for her sexual immorality ceases to be married to her original husband in God’s sight.
+And the same would be true of a husband divorced by his wife.

 ARGUMENTS SUPPORTING INTERPRETATION 1

-There are some arguments that can be made in support of interpretation 1, i.e., the view that in Matt.
-5:32a Jesus is teaching that every divorced person commits adultery when they remarry (while their original husband or wife is still alive).
+There are some arguments that can be made in support of interpretation 1, i.e., the view that in Matthew 5:32a Jesus is teaching that every divorced person commits adultery when they remarry (while their original husband or wife is still alive).

 No exception mentioned in v.
 32b